BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 Display information — symbol, icon, and decimal precision — lives in its own document: a CBOR inscription on the deploy output with content type `application/shrug+cbor`.

+The document is an open key/value map.
+The deployer may include any data they like; these keys have defined meanings:

 | Key | CBOR type | Description |
 |---|---|---|
 | `sym` | text string | Token symbol.
 Uniqueness is not enforced |